General Motors 60° V6 engine: Generation III

 The third generation of the 60° engine was introduced in the 1993 Oldsmobile Cutlass Supreme.
 Like its predecessors, it continued to use an overhead valve configuration with two valves per cylinder, a cast-iron cylinder block, aluminum cylinder heads, and an aluminum intake manifold.
 However, the heads and intake manifold were redesigned for better air flow, the cylinder block was stiffened, and the flat-tappets of the Generation I and II engines were replaced with roller tappets.
-This generation also came standard with sequential multiport fuel injection and structural oil pan.
+This generation also came standard with sequential multiport fuel injection and aluminum structural oil pan.

 3.1 L

 L82

 The L82 ("M-code") was an updated, SFI replacement for the MPFI LH0, produced from 1993 through 1999.
 It featured a structural oil pan, a stiffer redesigned engine block, sequential fuel injection, and revised aluminum heads.
 Output for the L82 was up 20 hp, over the previous Gen II LH0, to 160 hp at 5200 rpm and 185 lbft at 4000 rpm.
 Compression ratio for the L82 was 9.5:1 and the bore measured 89 mm, while the stroke was 84 mm giving it a displacement of 3135 cc.